-Name Circumstances that trigger payment Estimated incremental payments, payables and benefits (\$) Timing and duration of payments and benefits How payment and benefit levels are determined benefits coverage and participation shall Any significant conditions or obligations that apply to receiving payments or benefits Ian Ross Termination upon Change of Control 562,073 The amounts shall be paid to the employee within ten (10) calendar days following the date of any such termination or, if the employee so elects, the amounts shall be paid in equal monthly payments over twenty-four (24) months. cease.
-Payment by the Corporation to the employee by way of a retirement allowance of an amount equivalent to two times current annual base salary together with two times the higher of: (i) the amount of the annual bonus paid in relation to the most recently completed fiscal year, or, (ii) the average of the annual bonuses paid in relation to the two fiscal years predating the change of control becoming effective; together with a retirement allowance that amounts to a percentage of his annual bonus for the fiscal year in which the termination occurs equivalent to the percentage of the fiscal year worked by the employee up to the effective date of the Termination upon Change of Control times the higher of: (i) the annual bonus paid by the Corporation to the employee in relation to the most recently completed fiscal year of the Corporation, or (ii) the average of the annual bonuses paid by the Corporation to the employee in relation to the two completed fiscal years predating the change of control becoming effective.
+Name Circumstances that trigger payment Estimated incremental payments, payables and benefits (\$) Timing and duration of payments and benefits How payment and benefit levels are determined Any significant conditions or obligations that apply to receiving payments or benefits Ian Ross Termination upon Change of Control 897,132 The amounts shall be paid to the employee within ten (10) calendar days following the date of any such termination or, if the employee so elects, the amounts shall be paid in equal monthly payments over twenty-four (24) months.
+Payment by the Corporation to the employee by way of a retirement allowance of an amount equivalent to two times current annual base salary together with two times the higher of: (i) the amount of the annual bonus paid in relation to the most recently completed fiscal year, or, (ii) the average of the annual bonuses paid in relation to the two fiscal years predating the change of control becoming effective; together with a retirement allowance that amounts to a percentage of his annual bonus for the fiscal year in which the termination occurs equivalent to the percentage of the fiscal year worked by the employee up to the effective date of the Termination upon Change of Control times the higher of: (i) the annual bonus paid by the Corporation to the employee in relation to the most recently completed fiscal year of the Corporation, or (ii) the average of the annual bonuses paid by the Corporation to the employee in relation to the employee in relation to the employee in relation to the two completed fiscal years predating the change of control becoming effective.
 The Corporation would continue to make contributions necessary to maintain the employee's coverage pursuant to all benefit plans (including pension, but excepting disability insurance) for two years from the date of the Termination upon Change of Control and would receive a sum of up to \$10,000 for outplacement counselling.
-Additionally, regardless of whether or not there has been a Termination upon Change of Control of the employee's employment, all stock options granted to the employee with effect iwe, but not yet vested, shall vest and be fully exercisable by the employee with effect immediately prior to a change of control becoming effective.
-Employee has continuing non-disclosure obligations and a non-competition clause covering the length of the period for which severance is paid.
+Additionally, regardless of whether or not there has been a Termination upon Change of Control of the employee's employment, all stock options granted to the employee prior to a change of control becoming effective, but not yet vested, shall vest and be fully exercisable by the employee with effect immediately prior to a change of control becoming effective.
+Employee has continuing non-disclosure obligations and a non-competiti on clause covering the length of the period for which severance is paid.